-There are several compelling reasons why Polyjacking,com would be a first choice to lift, level, and restore a historic foundation:
+There are several compelling reasons why Polyjacking.com would be the first choice to lift, level, and restore a historic foundation:

 The professionals at Polyjacking.com are experienced at lifting and leveling historic structures.
-We appreciate the extra considerations in working on a historic site and make the extra effort to preserve and protect its integrity.
+We appreciate the extra considerations it takes with working on a historic site and we make the extra effort to preserve and protect the structure’s integrity.
 Whether you have a historic structure or are making history with a newer one, contact us today.